AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 }
 ```
 Now if you write templates and want to have variables of a template type initialized by a default value,
-you have the problem that a simple definition doesn’t do this for built-in types:
+you have the problem that a simple definition doesn't do this for built-in types:
 ```c++
 template <typename T>
 void foo()